-Email open rates represent the ultimate effectiveness of the emails you’re sending to your audience and your leads, and the better they are in composition, structure and spamming, the more you’re going to grow in a sustainable way.
-That’s why we’ve put together (probably) the largest list of hands on tips to help you nail email marketing and build a better strategy for your ROI.
+Email open rates represent the ultimate effectiveness of the emails you’re sending to your audience and your leads.
+And the better your emails are in composition and structure, the more you’re going to grow your business in a sustainable way.
+We’ve put together (probably) the largest list of hands-on tips that will help you nail email marketing and notably boost your email open rates.

 With no further introduction, we present you a great list of 53 great methods on how to considerably boost your open rate.

 - Choose a Subject Line That Triggers Curiosity

 - Address the Prospects by First Names